gridscale/terraform-provider-gridscale/website/docs/d/loadbalancer.html.md

 page_title: "gridscale: loadbalancer"
 sidebar_current: "docs-gridscale-datasource-loadbalancer"
 description: |-
-  Gets data of a loadbalancer.
+  Get the data of a Load Balancer.
 ---

 # gridscale_loadbalancer

-Get data of an loabalancer resource.
+Get the data of a Load Balancer.

 ## Example Usage